dpt/The-Great-Escape-in-C/BUGS.md

 * Have seen guards and prisoners getting bunched up in doorway.
 * Reset the game when a character is in the hero's bedroom - character is not reset.
 Original bug perhaps.
 * Address Sanitiser reports overwrites walking past end of character defs when plotting.
-* Thread Sanitiser reports multiple problems.
-Needs locking in various places.
 * Guards & commandant don't always catch the hero on contact.
-* Hero getting wedged into a corner by a guard after breakfast, dancing left-right.
-* Undefined behaviour in searchlight_plot when producing the attribute address.
+* Undefined behaviour in `searchlight_plot` when producing the attribute address.

 Fixed
 -----